Gendo Ikari: Rebuild of Evangelion

 In the following installment, Evangelion: 3.0 You Can (Not) Redo (2012), set fourteen years after the previous one, Gendo continues to pursue his Instrumentality as the commander of the Nerv, apparently reduced to Vice Commander Fuyutsuki and a boy named Kaworu Nagisa.
 The man also presents a more aged appearance than in the classic series.
 In the course of the film, Gendo comes into conflict with Wille, a company headed by Misato Katsuragi created to destroy the Nerv, and orders Shinji to pilot the Eva 13, maintaining the same aloof attitude as fourteen years earlier.
+Throughout the film, Gendo appears beside a briefcase containing an artifact known as the Key of Nebuchadnezzar and bids a final farewell to the members of Seele by manually shutting down the monoliths through which they appear during their meetings.
+Kaworu also refers to Gendo as the "King of the Lilin", that is, the ruler of humanity.

-In the movie Evangelion: 3.0+1.0 Thrice Upon a Time (2021), Gendo, having injected an object called the Key of Nebuchadnezzar into his body, transcends humanity and enters Eva-13 to initiate the Human Instrumentality Project, and accomplish deicide and Additional Impact, fighting with Eva-01 and Shinji inside it.
+In the movie Evangelion: 3.0+1.0 Thrice Upon a Time (2021), Gendo, having injected the Key of Nebuchadnezzar into his body, transcends humanity and enters Eva-13 to initiate the Human Instrumentality Project, and accomplish deicide and the Additional Impact, fighting with Eva-01 and Shinji inside it.
 Unit 01 and Unit 13, defined by Gendo as units of "hope" and "despair" respectively, are tuned and synchronized with each other; Shinji loses the fight and argues with Gendo instead of using force.
 Gendo speaks to his son, revealing his lonely childhood in which he was fond of the piano and not very sociable until he met his future wife.
 For a long time, Gendo had a connection with Mari, and at the end of the trial, he resolves his suffering by embracing Shinji and asking him for forgiveness.
 Eva-01 and Eva-13 inflict themselves with spears, and Gendo and Yui sacrifice themselves to allow their son to continue living, reuniting for one last time.